julian-molina/Documentation/_includes/data_mine/image-position.md

 <!--------------------------------------------- CONTENT starts -->

-The node is optional.
-When the node is not present in the definition of the polygon or when the condition validates ```true```, the polygon is rendered on screen.
-When the condition validates ```false``` the polygon is not rendered.
-As such, the node allows dynamically switching the rendering of the corresponding polygon on and off.
+The image position node works similarly to the polygon vertex in the sense that it must establish a reference with a point in the charts point to acquire a defined coordinate that determines where the image shall be placed.

+{% include note.html content="See the configuration for further details." %}

 <!--------------------------------------------- CONTENT ends -->